Configure Feign Client in Spring Boot

 Enable Feign Client

-When you are working with spring boot project, you have nothing much to do to enable FeignClient for your project.
+When you are working on a spring boot project, you have nothing much to do to enable FeignClient for your project.
 Make sure:-

 - You have